 Here at Stella Lange we know that letting your property can seem complex and demanding.
-By giving you helpful tips and information and outlining your legal obligations, we aim to make the rental process less of a minefield.
-Should you have any further questions please do not hesitate to telephone our office on +44 (0)20 7794 4821 or email us at info@stellalange.co.uk
+We hope by giving you helpful tips and information including outlining your legal obligations, this will make the rental process less stressful.

 Before You Start

-Set yourself a realistic, achievable rental income figure, from which you will need to deduct the associated costs of letting.
-These will include preparing the property to rent, securing a tenant, management and repairs during the let, on-going maintenance costs and reletting.
+Set yourself a realistic, achievable rental income figure, from which you will need to deduct the associated costs of lettings.
+Such as preparing the property to rent (inventory and cleaning of the property), securing a tenant, management and repairs during the let, on-going maintenance costs and re-letting of the property.

 Consents